 6. Sugary food Caroline’s Snow Shack

-The snow-balls at all three areas of the New Orleans-styled truck, where whatever is sourced from the Bayou City, are more beautiful than the routine snow cone, however just as excellent.
+The snow-balls at all three areas of the New Orleans-styled truck, where whatever is sourced from the Bayou City, are more beautiful than the routine snow cone, but just as excellent.
 The unique mixes with unusual names consist of the name Sweet Caroline, which is a mix of cream, strawberry, and coconut, or the Incredible Hulk, loaded with grape, pineapple, and Granny Smith apple syrups, and Nerds.
 The other two tracks are discovered on West Slaughter Lane and Mesa Drive.

-7. Slogan Tea Cafe.
+7. Slogan Tea Cafe

 Slogan Tea Cafe is a brand-new tea home in the charming Old Town Pasadena at the corner of Green Street and DeLacey Avenue.
-The slogan is providing a range of tea (iced and hot) and fruit beverages varying from Kyoto Uji Matcha, Japanese Genmai Tea to genuine fresh fruit tea & yogurt.
+The slogan is providing a range of tea (iced and hot) and fruit beverages varying from Kyoto Uji Matcha, Japanese Genmai Tea to genuine fresh fruit tea & yoghurt.

 Slogan’s difference is that it declines to utilize tea powder, corn syrup, creamer in their items.
 Instead, it uses loose tea leaves, pure walking cane sugar, and natural milk.
 Pasadena homeowners can now enjoy tea latte and dessert beverages without feeling too guilty.

-8. Raspado Xpress.
+8. Raspado Xpress

-If you ask my mother, why her raspados tastes so excellent, she would state ‘Por Que Los hice con Amor’ (‘ Because it’s made with love’).
+If you ask the mother, why her raspados tastes so excellent, she would state ‘Por Que Los hice con Amor’ (‘ Because it’s made with love’).
 If you ask why raspados tastes so high, they would state, “It’s the consistency, quality, and above all else, it is mastering a specific niche!”.

-Right after the success of the street cart, they chose to take this endeavor to the next level by opening the very first raspado store in the San Fernando Valley, across the street from where the preliminary cart when stood.
+Right after the success of the street cart, they chose to take this endeavour to the next level by opening the very first raspado store in the San Fernando Valley, across the street from where the preliminary cart when stood.
 With twenty tastes on the menu, RaspadoXpress opened its doors to the general public in 2002.